 Mike Maher offers a test here, [No longer there].
 And read Dr. John Lee’s article too.)

-Many years of a nutritious diet, supplementation and exercise helped to get me the sterling blood test results I got for every measure (such as cholesterol, prostrate, blood health, etc.) except one.
+Many years of a nutritious diet, supplementation and exercise helped to get me the sterling blood test results I got for every measure (such as cholesterol, prostrate, blood health, etc.)

 Yes, my testosterone was low.

 To look at me, this might illicit surprise, for I’m fairly muscular, fairly lean, have enough energy to do what I want to do, and (if the opportunity would ever present itself) am interested and able to frolic in the hay.

 These could be attributes you possess as well.
 And yet, like me, odds are if you’re a Baby Boomer, or close to this generation, you too are low in optimal testosterone-based hormonal levels.